Frequently asked questions (FAQs)

 • Yes, lesson plans can be printed.

-Viewing lesson plans: How does a teacher view the lesson plans?
+How can I view the lesson plans?

 • A lesson plan is available for each topic in the Resources section.